JackPikatea/pikatea-documentation/docs/guide/README.md

     5. Save the URL you used. we will be using it later.

 4. Install autohotkey and create a new script.
-    1. Install autohotkey and create a script.
+    1. Install autohotkey and create a script. [view the guide for getting started with AHK](#installing-and-using-autohotkey).
 Give it a meaningful title like "smart lights".
 Right click and edit the script.
     2. replace the contents of the file with the following code
     ```
     #NoEnv  ; Recommended for performance and compatibility with future AutoHotkey releases.